 Pack the Lifeventure Changing Robe for getting dry in campsite shower blocks or getting changed in and out of swimwear on the beach.
 This ‘Compact’ version packs down to a tiny bundle, and there’s also a larger ‘warm’ version in a fluffier fabric.
 It’s treated with a Polygiene treatment and has a front pocket; on a man it comes down to the knees and is plenty wide enough to get dressed underneath, with stretchy panels underneath the sleeves.

-The best camping cooking equipment
+The best camping cooking and dining equipment

 Outwell Darby grill, £136.99